Does Jesus Care?

 Jesus cares for you and me too.
 The prophet Ezekiel said, "The soul that sins will surely die."
 Jesus said, "I am the resurrection and the life.
 He who believes in me will live, even though he dies; and whoever lives and believes in me will never die."
 Jesus cared so much for you and me that he died on a cross so that we might have eternal life.

+Let's pray together.
 Father, we thank you for our loving Savior, Jesus Christ.
 We are thankful that no matter what difficulties we may face in life, we can say with confidence, "Oh yes, He cares, I know He cares!"
+Help us to remember that Jesus cares about every part of our lives and to share his love with others.
 In Jesus' name we pray, amen.

 Citation: Osbeck, Kenneth W. 101 More Hymn Stories.
 Grand Rapids, MI; Kregel Publications, 1985.
 Print.